-- a covered individual reaches the end of the maximum coverage period; - a covered individual fails to pay a required Premium on time;
+- a covered individual reaches the end of the maximum coverage period; - a covered individual fails to pay a required Premium on time; - a covered individual becomes covered under any other group health plan after electing COBRA;

-- a covered individual becomes covered under any other group health plan after electing COBRA.
-If the other group health plan contains any exclusion or limitation on a pre-existing condition that applies to you, you may continue COBRA coverage only until these limitations cease; - a covered individual becomes entitled to Medicare after electing COBRA; - the Group terminates all of its group welfare benefit plans.
+- a covered individual becomes entitled to Medicare after electing COBRA; - the Group terminates all of its group welfare benefit plans.
 COBRA coverage will end under this Plan when the Group terminates its participation in this Plan, but may be continued under any new plan offered by the Group.